judocode/laravel-scaffold/README.md

 `Book belongsTo Author string( title content description publisher ) published:datetime`

 If you are using the above syntax, please strictly adhere to it (for now).

+### Video overview of command

+Reading is boring... check out this overview: https://www.youtube.com/watch?v=6ESSjdUSNMw

+This video is a bit out of date now, but the idea is still the same.

 ## Additional comments